bdwilliamson/vimpaper_supplement/README.md

 We have separated our code further into two sub-directories based on the two main objectives of the manuscript:

 1. Numerical experiments to evaluate the operating characteristics of our proposed method under varying data-generating mechanisms.
+This is further divided into experiments with a low-dimensional vector of covariates and experiments with a moderate-dimensional vector of covariates.
 2. An analysis of the South African heart disease study data and the Boston housing data.

 Within each sub-directory, we further subdivide the code into an R directory (hosting all of the R code for the analysis), a shell directory (hosting all of the code for batch submission to a high-performance cluster computing environment), and a python directory (hosting all of the python code for the analysis).
 All analyses were performed on a Linux cluster using the Slurm batch scheduling system.
 If you use a difference batch scheduling system, the individual code files are flagged with the line where you can change batch variables.
 If you prefer to run the analyses locally, you may -- however, these analyses will then take a large amount of time.